gopytsrs/GIC-TG-IAP-2023/README.md

     -   User accounts creation and selection with username and password
     -   Storing the state and balance of accounts between sessions
 -   Adding more unit and integration tests, require mocking for some.
--   Refactoring of code to make it more decoupled (Would use functional style instead)
+-   Refactoring of code to make it more decoupled

 ## Authors: